Top 10 Jobs to Help Fight Climate Change

 This means you can break into a climate-conscious career by following any number of paths, the most popular of which we introduce below.

 What Should You Study for a Career in Climate Change?

 An increasing number of U.S. colleges and universities offer degrees that specifically focus on environmental and climate sciences.
 For example, UCLA offers a climate science major through its Atmospheric & Oceanic Sciences Department.

 Other science degrees can also help you get your foot in the door when it comes to working in climate science.
 For instance, you might consider majoring in biology, meteorology, or engineering.
 Some schools offer focus areas in climate change-related subjects, such as environmental engineering.

 You could also pursue a degree in sustainability.
 Schools like the University of Florida and Roosevelt University offer sustainability studies majors, while other institutions, like UC Davis, boast sustainable agriculture degrees.

-10 Popular Climate Change Careers
+10 Popular Climate Change and Sustainability Careers

 Still not sure what degree to get so you can pursue a career battling climate change?
 It might help to think about the job you want before planning out how to get it.
 Below are some of the most popular climate change career paths.

 - Job Growth Rate (2020-30): 9% for all lawyers